Dog owners may at some time or another wonder whether senior dogs go in menopause and therefore whether dogs develop menopause symptoms.

 Changes that may be expected are the extend period between the two estruses, lack of visible estrus or absence of variations in external signs typical of the individual phase.
 Bleeding can be scarce or enhanced.

 Did you know?
-As intact female dogs grow older and go through several heat cycles, they become more and more predisposed to a potentially life threatening conditions known as " canine pyometra."
+As intact female dogs grow older and go through several heat cycles, they become more and more predisposed to a potentially life threatening condition known as " canine pyometra."

 About the Author